SMP Redux: You Can Have It All

 Because the NumaConnect SMP adapter includes integrated switching, there are no additional switches or rack space required beyond the adapter and cables.
 The scaling cost is constant and there is automatic redundant routing built into the fabric.

-Linux, Solaris, and Windows Server will run unmodified over the NumaConnect fabric.
+Linux will run unmodified over the NumaConnect fabric.
 A bootstrap loader performs initialization and configuration so that the system appears to the OS as a large unified shared memory system.

 Numascale has made the return of SMP to the HPC mainstream possible.
 The cost barrier to large-scale SMP deployments has been broken by an interconnect that provides true shared memory (ccNUMA) across commodity servers.
 Based on the industry standard AMD HyperTransport, the Numascale NumaConnect™ adapter provides the cost savings and convenience of a mainframe SMP system at commodity prices.